Black snake in the blue tank

 Are black corn snakes nocturnal?

 America is where corn snakes first appeared.
 They exist in wild meadows, farms, and pine woods.
-They are crepuscular, which means they spend the daylight hiding and sleeping and are most active at dawn and night.
+They are crepuscular, meaning they hide during the day and are most active at dawn and dusk.

 Are corn snakes clever?